mdditt2000/kubernetes-1-19/cis 2.8/multi-deployment/README.md

 Demo on YouTube [video](Coming soon)

+This user-guide demonstrates an application having a Public Wide IP's HOST name which answers using round-robin for OpenShift and Kubernetes container environments.
+DNS has no layer 7 path awareness and therefore DNS monitors are required to determine the health of the applications.
+Each ExternalDNS CRD would specify the DNS monitors on BIG-IP.
+Recommended to work with your F5 Solution Architect to discuss DNS monitoring and scaling.
+If a monitor detects the http status failure, the Wide IP is removed from DNS query.

 ### Environment parameters

 * Configure BIG-IP DNS iQuery so that BIG-IP systems can communicate with each other for datacenter **ocp** and **k8s**